raphamorim/nautilus.js/README.md

 #### What's the biggest difference about the [current top script loaders](http://www.creativebloq.com/javascript/essential-javascript-top-five-script-loaders-8122862)?

-Nautilus can define namespaces to script paths/links and you can manage easily.
+Nautilus can define namespaces to asset paths/links and you can manage easily.
 Besides 7~20x more lighter.

 ## Getting